RichardLitt/the-travel-shelf/README.md

 ### Sass

-To run Sass, use `npm run watch-sass`.
+To run Sass, use `npm run watch-css`.

 ### Testing